max-hill/563-final-project/report.md

       parameter regime.
 Second, use the ARG to generate binary DNA sequences for each taxa by modeling mutations under the symmetric model of site evolution (ie 1 mutates to 0 and 0 mutates to 1 at equal rates).
-Third, infer a gene tree topology from the sequence data using maximum-likelihood.
-	  In particular, the maximum-likelihood tree is obtained from site-frequency data using results from Yang 2000 (ie Table 4 in that paper).
+Third, infer a gene tree topology from the sequence data by choosing what would be the maximum-likelihood tree topology under the multi-species coalescent with no intralocus recombination.
+(This case is interesting because it can tell us what might go wrong if a researcher assumes their sequences have no intralocus recombination, uses maximum likelihood, and that assumption turns out to be wrong).
+In particular, the 'maximum-likelihood' tree is obtained from site-frequency data using results from Yang 2000(ie Table 4 in that paper).

   (1) jc-expected (= expected Hamming distances under the JC69 model of site
                    evolution):